 Business Eligibility for Schedule C-EZ

 Your business may be eligible to use the abbreviated Schedule C-EZ instead of the longer Schedule C when reporting business profit and loss on your federal income tax return, according to the IRS.
-That's because the deductible business expense threshold for filing Schedule C-EZ of the Form 1040 is $5,000.
+That's because the deductible business expense threshold for filing Schedule C-EZ of Form 1040 is $5,000.
 This change allows an additional 500,000 small businesses to file the C-EZ rather than Schedule C.

 Schedule C-EZ, Net Profit from Business (Sole Proprietorship), is the simplified version of Schedule C, Profit or Loss from Business (Sole Proprietorship).

 Schedule C-EZ consists of an instruction page and a one-page form with three short parts — General Information, Figure Your Net Profit, and Information on Your Vehicle.
-The instruction page includes a worksheet for figuring the amount of deductible expenses.
+The instruction page includes a worksheet for figuring the number of deductible expenses.
 If that amount does not exceed $5,000, you should be able to use the C-EZ instead of Schedule C. Contact us to learn more!